0k1/blog/_posts/2016-05-27-intro-to-hololens-development.markdown

 **Setting Up the Dev environment**

-Please go through [MSFT Developer portal for hololens](https://developer.microsoft.com/en-us/windows/holographic/install_the_tools) and install the tools mentioned to set up the dev environment.
+The [MSFT Developer portal for hololens](https://developer.microsoft.com/en-us/windows/holographic/install_the_tools) has a neat documentation on how to install the tools and set up the dev environment.